 What do we believe makes a great curriculum?

 Our curriculum is based upon the belief that children learn through creative and engaging experiences to secure the development of knowledge.
+Our core values of peace, courage and respect are woven through our curriculum and central to everything we do.

 Our aim is to develop lifelong learners with a passion and sense of enjoyment in learning.
 In essence – to be memorable.
 We aim to ensure that we maintain a clear focus on making the children the centre of the learning.
 It is what makes our curriculum distinctive and bespoke to our school and the community it serves.
 We regularly review learning with the children through our “Prove-its” that enable children to revisit and recall earlier learning in order to make it stick within their longer term memory.
 In this way, they build strong foundations as learners.